Authentication

 Secret Key

-The secret key, also known as the HMAC key, is a confidential cryptographic key that is used to both generate and verify HMAC values.
+The secret key, also known as the HMAC key, is a confidential cryptographic key used to generate and verify HMAC values.
 This key is shared between the sender and receiver.

 Algorithm